cbaatz/Knit/README.md

 and Windows, so your Linux solution might not work for those in your company working on Mac OS X.

-Knit expects handlers to perform this compilation as appropriate.
-Knit simply re-reads the resources file synchronously on each request.
-Does that make reloads incredibly slow?
-Personally I don't notice any particular lag as long as compression of JavaScript resources is turned off.
+Does that make reloads slow?
+It makes them slower, but nothing that I have found annoying during development *as long as JavaScript compression (e.g. UglifyJS) is turned off.* You should turn JavaScript compression on or off depending on whether you build or serve the resource.
 Your milage may vary.